syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ---

-# Node in Diagram Contro
+# Node in Diagram Control

 Nodes are graphical objects used to visually represent the geometrical information, process flow, internal business procedure, entity, or any other kind of data.